jobyreuben/journals/_JOURNALS/mellowpaper.md

-### Note : I'm rewriting the yellowpaper during my free-time hence this is an ongoing work.
+{% include alerts/warning.html content="I'm rewriting the yellowpaper during my free-time hence this is an ongoing work."%}